 Desktop Content Hierarchy

-On approaching content hierarchy on desktop experiences, Richard shared that he starts by creating tree diagram site maps with multiple hierarchical relationships that connect pages and sub pages.
-Content hierarchy maps tend to be broader on desktop than on mobile because they cover more elaborate content with full feature sets.
+On desktop experiences, Richard shared that creates tree diagram site maps with multiple hierarchical relationships that connect pages and sub pages.
+Content hierarchy maps tend to be broader on desktop than on mobile.
+This is because they cover more elaborate content with full feature sets.

-Stan highlighted the importance of making use of horizontal space and minimizing downward scrolling on desktop experiences, because it’s much less natural to scroll on a mouse or trackpad than on mobile.
+Stan highlighted the importance of making use of horizontal space and minimizing downward scrolling on desktop experiences.
+It’s much less natural to scroll on a mouse or trackpad than on mobile.

 As a side note, he mentioned that taking eye movements into consideration can also be helpful for designing web content.
-While content scanning on mobile is pretty straightforward — scrolling from top to bottom — desktop views tend to see more varied eye movement patterns due to larger screen real estate.
+Due to the bigger screen size, desktop information scanning has more variable eye movement patterns than mobile.
 To validate this, it’s important to study eye movements on similar products to observe common patterns in fixations and saccades.

 Mobile Content Hierarchy

 On mobile, the two common patterns for content are horizontal and vertical.
 Horizontal patterns (bottom tabs), on the one hand, are typically great for apps with split features of equal importance.
-On the other hand, vertical patterns (sidebar menus) are better for apps that have a single core feature that users will spend most of their time on.
+Conversely, vertical patterns (sidebar menus) are better for apps with a single core feature that users will focus on.